apache/arrow/docs/source/cpp/env_vars.rst

      URL is "http://localhost:4318/v1/traces");
    - ``arrow_otlp_stdout``: emit JSON traces to stdout;
    - ``arrow_otlp_stderr``: emit JSON traces to stderr.

+   If this variable is not set, no traces are exported.

    This environment variable has no effect if Arrow C++ was not built with tracing enabled.